 Coming out should be about truth, love, and being genuine.
 Never come out in anger or during an argument, using your sexuality or gender identity as a weapon.
 That will only lead to misunderstanding and increases the chance of it becoming a problem.

 Is your workplace LGBTQ friendly?

 If the person you are coming out to is an employer or co-worker, make sure to know the laws in your area.
-While illegal in Oregon, it is still legal in many states to fire someone purely based on their sexual orientation or gender identity.
+It is still legal in many states to fire someone purely based on their sexual orientation or gender identity.
+While illegal in Oregon to directly fire someone due to their gender identity or sexual orientation, many employers may still have prejudices and find more subversive ways to fire you.
+Or they might create a hostile work environment to try to force you to quit.
+Fellow employees may also have more conservative views on sexuality and gender.
+Sometimes, people may just need time to adjust, much like family members.
+Some employers also have some anti-discrimination policies.
+Try to understand the dynamic of your workplace before coming out.
 Find some facts here.
-Some employers also have some anti-discrimination policies.
-Make sure to be aware of these before coming out.

 What is your general relationship with the person you are coming out to?